 Archery is one of the favourite activities at The Château and provides all participants with the opportunity to learn new skills and progress quickly under the coaching of our animateurs.
-The site specific training covers all relevant aspects of target archery and requires animateurs to have a thorough knowledge of equipment, range security, coaching skills and techniques to ensure safety and success for all participants.
+The site-specific training which is carried out by one of our Senior team who holds the Archery GB Instructors Award, covers all relevant aspects of target archery and requires animateurs to have a thorough knowledge of equipment, range security, coaching skills and techniques to ensure safety and success for all participants.
 In addition, we have recently invested in new and improved equipment.

 Making use of our superb natural environment at The Château, Canoeing/Kayaking takes place on very sheltered inland water on the small lake within the Château grounds.
 The children all wear buoyancy aids and helmets for this activity and after a short safety briefing are soon afloat under the close guidance and instruction of our suitably trained staff.
 Ian Wood, who holds both French and British Canoeing qualifications, trains all the staff on the FFCK (Fédération Française Canoë-Kayak) award scheme.
 The animateurs hold the “Pagaie Blanche” award and have been trained to “Pagaie Jaune” level.

 Taking place on our purpose built climbing tower, this activity is supervised by animateurs who have all received site-specific training, which covers all aspects of climbing including the use of safety equipment, personal protective equipment, belaying set ups and techniques, rope work and guest-to-guest belaying.
 Chris Taylor of 4th Dimension Ltd oversees the assessment and training of the staff.